Gap years are highly valued by employers for the skills and character they can help develop.

 Almost half of those surveyed said they would be more likely to employ a graduate with gap year experience involving independent travel, working or volunteering overseas than one without.
 Plus over half also thought that young people taking constructive gap years tended to get better value out of subsequent education.

-“It’s never been more important for young people to make the most of their time between school and career,” says Tom Griffith, founder of gapyear.com.
+“It’s never been more important for young people to make the most of their time between school and career,” says the Founder of gapyear.com.
 “This survey shows that a constructive gap year involving independent travel, volunteering or work overseas makes a big difference to potential employers.”

 So what skills do you gain from taking a gap year that make you more employable?

-Well as well as helping build your confidence, experience and self-reliance, it's a great way to learn to work with people from different cultures and possibly develop a language, useful skills that multinational companies will be happy to see.
-Also the skills you gain are useful for project centric careers, covering a wide area of engineering work.
+As well as helping build your confidence, experience and self-reliance, it's a great way to learn to work with people from different cultures and possibly develop a language; useful skills that multinational companies will be happy to see.
+Also the skills you gain are useful for project-centric careers, covering a wide area of engineering work.

 “A gap year, especially one that combines an element related to your career, shows future employers that you can plan and commit to a course of action, are motivated and have experience in the wider world,” she continues.
 “For engineering and technology, where a lot of recruitment is focused on the degree and educational achievements, it helps candidates stand out.”

-A gap year can also provide career guidance by giving you a taste of different sectors and work environments, potentially allowing you to target specific areas for future studies or your career focus and find out what you like and don’t like in a workplace.
+A gap year can also provide career guidance by giving you a taste of different sectors and work environments, potentially allowing you to target specific areas for future studies as well as find out what you like and don’t like in a workplace.